Hidden fluctuations close to a quantum bicritical point: Susceptibility of a single order parameter field

 We first consider the case of a single order parameter field, e.g., $A$, and return to coupled fields in section \ref{Temperature dependence of the susceptibilities of two biquadratically coupled order parameter fields}.
 Setting $g=0$, and substituting in the above equation of state $H_A \to H_A+h$ and $A \to \left\langle A \right\rangle + a$, where the fluctuation fields $h$ and $a$ have zero mean, then by averaging the resulting equation over $h$ and $a$ we obtain in lowest order in the fluctuations in $a$:

 This is the average equation of state that we seek.
 It yields an initial inverse susceptibility of the form:

 where $\left\langle a^2 \right\rangle$ is the variance of the fluctuations in $a$ in the limit of vanishing value of $\left\langle A \right\rangle$.
-The variance of the fluctuations affects the susceptibility through the anharmonic (quartic) term in the Lagrangian density.
+The variance of the fluctuations affects the susceptibility through the anharmonic (quartic) term in the free energy density.

-The possible range of validity of this Langevin random field approach will be discussed through examples in the following section.
+The possible range of validity of this Langevin random field approach will be discussed further through examples in the following section.